Preethi2207/pregopo_proj_work/README.md

 # pregopo_proj_work
 Freq_Gen and Re_Ti_Op_Sys were coded using C in Embedded C for design of low frequency generator and design of real time operating system respectively.
 Cache_arch was coded using C in visual studio c++.
-DSP_MAT_Codes include Digital Signal Processing Matlab code solutions for different problem statements
+DSP_MAT_Codes include Digital Signal Processing Matlab code solutions for different problem statements.
+Mul_based_ADF_verilog include code written using verilog for a multiplier based adaptive filter utilizing Block LMS Algorithm.